MatterPool/classify-script/README.md

 Classifies bitcoin scripts as a specific tag.
 Examples: `payment`, `data`, `twetch`, `21e8` or `boost`.

-Create a pull request to add more classifications, or don't whatever
+To add more classifications, create a pull request, or don't, whatever.

 ## Installation